kam1sh/overprocessed/README.md

+# WORK IN PROGRESS - API IS NOT STABLE

 # overprocessed
-(WIP) Powerful and easy to use replacement for exec.Cmd
+Powerful and easy to use replacement for exec.Cmd

+# Installation